flimflam-austin/hugo-cms-test/content/quick_reads/20210303-covid-nursing-homes/index.md

       in 2020.
     _key: d6788da45c7d
   - order: 3
+    useCheckmark: false
     body: >-
       ## Something To Consider:

-      * Older adults are not more susceptible to COVID, but they are more prone to severe cases which may result in hospitalization or death. **At least 80% of U.S. COVID-19 deaths occurred in people age 65 or older.**
+      * Older adults are not more susceptible to COVID, but they are more prone to severe cases which may result in hospitalization or death.**At least 80% of U.S. COVID-19 deaths occurred in people age 65 or older.**

       * COVID is more likely to spread in congregate settings like nursing